-- (a) Students may have a second attempt at the logbook assessment only where the following modules only have been failed, up to a maximum of 40 taught module credits; - (i) Acting Technique - (ii) Shakespeare - (iii) Character and Scene Work - (iv) Contemporary UK Texts - (b) The maximum mark that may be recorded for a module as a result of a second attempt is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - (c) The mark for the second attempt will count even where it is lower than the original mark. - (d) Failure in other modules will normally indicate that the year/stage should be repeated on a full-time basis for uncapped marks. - (e) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed and is subject to departmental arrangements.
+- a) Students may have a second attempt at the logbook assessment only where the following modules only have been failed, up to a maximum of 40 taught module credits: - i) Acting Technique - ii) Shakespeare - iii) Character and Scene Work - iv) Contemporary UK Texts - b) The maximum mark that will be recorded for a module as a result of a second attempt is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners - c) The mark for the second attempt will count even where it is lower than the original mark. - d) Failure in other modules will normally indicate that the year/stage should be repeated on a full-time basis for uncapped marks.

+e) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed and is subject to departmental arrangements.

-4.1.2 Second attempts on the MA Film Making
+4.1.3 Second attempts on the MA Film Making

-- (a) Students may have a second attempt where the following modules only have been failed, up to a maximum of 40 taught module credits; - (v) Introduction to Film making - (vi) Producing and Production Management - (vii) Film making Practice and Advanced Film Analysis (written commentary and/or presentation only) - (b) The maximum mark that may be recorded for a module as a result of a second attempt is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - (c) The mark for the second attempt will count even where it is lower than the original mark. - (d) Failure in other modules will normally indicate that the year/stage should be repeated on a full-time basis for uncapped marks. - (e) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed and is subject to departmental arrangements.
+- a) Students may have a second attempt where the following modules only have been failed, up to a maximum of 40 taught module credits: - i) Introduction to Film making - ii) Producing and Production Management - Film making Practice and Advanced Film Analysis (essay only any student who fails the practical assessment for this module may have a second attempt in the form of a repeat year) - b) The maximum mark that will be recorded for a module as a result of a second attempt is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - c) The mark for the second attempt will count even where it is lower than the original mark. - d) Failure in other modules will normally indicate that the stage should be repeated on a full-time basis for uncapped marks. - e) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed and is subject to departmental arrangements.

-4.1.3 Second attempts for taught modules on the MA Theatre Directing
+4.1.4 Second attempts for taught modules on the MA Theatre Directing

-- (a) Students may have a second attempt at the logbook assessment only where up to a maximum of 40 taught module credits have been failed; - (b) A second attempt at the same assessment is not possible because the assessment is not replicable unless failure is in the Logbook assessment.
+- a) Students may have a second attempt at the logbook assessment only where up to a maximum of 40 taught module credits have been failed; - b) A second attempt at the same assessment is not possible because the assessment is not replicable unless failure is in the Logbook assessment.
 A second attempt will be offered in the following year.
 Where the module is available the following year, students will be permitted a second attempt at the module for a maximum mark of 50.
-If, and only if, the same

-- module is not offered in the following academic year, students will be permitted to choose another module from those available for a maximum mark of 50. - (b) No reassessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed and is subject to departmental arrangements. - (c) The maximum mark that may be recorded for a module as a result of a reassessment opportunity is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - (d) The mark for the reassessment will count even where it is lower than the original mark.
+If, and only if, the same module is not offered in the following academic year, students will be permitted to choose another module from those available for a maximum mark of 50. - b) No reassessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed and is subject to departmental arrangements. - c) The maximum mark that will be recorded for a module as a result of a reassessment opportunity is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - d) The mark for the reassessment will count even where it is lower than the original mark.